 ScreenShare > Menu > ScreenShare service.

-After the above steps have been done successful, your devices will have been mirrored successful and you can now start to enjoy the experience that comes with.
+After the above steps have been done successfully, your devices will have been mirrored successfully, and you can now start to enjoy the experience that comes with it.
 For connection through Wi-Fi for the two android devices.
 Take note of the above steps;

-•Connect your two devices that you want mirrored to the same Wi-Fi network
+•Connect the two devices that you want to mirror to the same Wi-Fi network

-•You can also connect your tablet to your phone's mobile hotspot if you are travelling, on Screen service for both the devices you want to mirror, set wireless network as Wi-Fi, on tablet service screen, select your phone name to start the connection, then complete the process by confirming on your phone.
+•You can also connect your tablet to your phone's mobile hotspot if you are traveling, on Screen service for both the devices you want to mirror, set wireless network like Wi-Fi, on the tablet service screen, select your phone name to start the connection, then complete the process by confirming on your phone.

 - 1. Android Mirror